-When my dad and I went to Louisville, Kentucky, we decided to go to one of the horse races at Churchill Downs, as I was interested to see how people with vision impairments could go to horse races.
+When my dad and I went to Louisville, Kentucky, we went to a horse race at Churchill Downs, as I was interested to see how people with vision impairments could go to horse races.
 After experimenting with assistive technology, I was able to find several options for viewing the races and finding information.
 Today I will be sharing different ways that people with vision impairments can watch horse races alongside their sighted friends.

 I bought tickets for the race from the Ticketmaster app on my Android phone, which supported large print and Select-to-Speak with ease.
-There were options for physical accessibility seating, but nothing for vision impairment, which is to be expected since many places, especially sporting events, do not offer special seating (some political events do though- read more about political event accessibility here).
+There were options for physical accessibility seating, but nothing for vision impairment, which is to be expected since many places, especially sporting events, do not offer special seating.
 It took about three minutes to buy tickets from the app, and the entire process was very easy- we were able to do it while waiting for lunch.
-Read more about Android accessibility settings for vision impairment here.

 Since we did not have a car in Louisville, we decided to take an Uber to Churchill Downs.
 Once we got there, we walked through the gate and checked in at the registration desk.
 Security then escorted us to where we would be sitting, and made sure we got there safely.
 It helps that we got there about an hour early and missed the rush of crowds.

 While this option was not available at the race we attended, many horse races have large print or accessible programs for guests that have trouble reading standard print.
 It never hurts to ask if there is an accessible program available, as the worst people can say is no. If there is no accessible program, users can use the Microsoft Office Lens app to scan in pages of a standard print program and have it read out loud.
 Users can also use Microsoft’s Seeing AI app, but I prefer to use Office Lens because I like to have a copy of the document.